Ph.D. Program Information for Applicants

 Every candidate for the Ph.D. degree is required to engage in at least one year's teaching as a teaching assistant.
 This refers to the actual performance of actual teaching duties, not to the forms of financial aid.
 The Harriet W. Sheridan Center for Teaching and Learning offers a broad range of programs, lectures, and services for the Brown teaching community.
 Of particular interest to graduate TAs are: the Teaching Certificate Programs, Individual Consultation Services (including teaching, presentation, course, syllabus and grant consultations), the Teaching Seminar Lectures & Forums, and a wide variety of on-line handbooks and workshops.
 For more information, please visit the Sheridan Center’s website.

-Graduates have been very successful in finding jobs in the most prestigious universities and industrial or governmental laboratories.
+Graduates have been very successful in finding jobs in the most prestigious universities and industrial or governmental laboratories in the United States and around the world.

 THE MASTERS PROGRAM